Who are we?

 Leaving the practice

 It is our policy to begin transition at the age of 18.
 Teens who have become parents will need to transition out at an earlier age.
 Exceptions to this policy require physician approval.
-If your child needs to transfer medical care for any reason be sure to request copies of medical records and shot records for a smooth transition.
+If your child needs to transfer medical care for any reason be sure to request copies of medical records for a smooth transition.

 In response to new privacy rules we have updated our policies to protect your child’s health information.
 A summary can be obtained from our front desk or on our web site.